algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ![PAC-MAN](https://openseauserdata.com/files/7980c0c921ad90ecb7deadf1aefeda41.png)

-Pac-Man is a game created in 1980 in Japan, it's a single-player video game where the player takes control of a yellow character also known as Pac-Man, to which the player's goal will be to collect all the points represented as pellets in a Maze.
+Pac-Man is a game created in 1980 in Japan, it's a single-player video game where the player takes control of a yellow character also known as Pac-Man, where the player's goal will be to collect all the points represented as pellets in a Maze.
 This yellow character is followed by ghosts whose main goal is to catch Pac-man.
 If Pac-Man gets caught by a ghost the game pauses and both Pac-Man and the ghosts return to their initial starting points.
 Pac-man has three lives and if he loses all three lives the game ends and the points are lost.
 In the Game there are some features such as "super points" which are distinguished on the map with a larger pellet, this points will allow Pac-Man to be the one chasing the ghosts and allow him to win more points if he manages to catch one or more.

 ## Project Scope